nhandyal/scia/README.md

     </td>
     <td>
       return events within the specified start and end parameters.
-      If date params are ommitted, return all future events.
+      If date params are ommitted, return all events for the next year.
+      If count is included, limits return to that many events, otherwise it defaults to all.
     </td>
     <td>
-      /d1/events?start&end<br/>
+      /d1/events?start&end&count<br/>
       [[get]]
     </td>
   </tr>